5 Dealing with messy data

 5.5.5 Splitting strings

-At times you want to extract only a part of a string, for example if measurements recorded in a column contains units, e.g. 66.8 kg instead of 66.8.
+At times you want to extract only a part of a string, for example if measurements recorded in a column contain units, e.g. 66.8 kg instead of 66.8.
 To split a string into different parts, we can use strsplit.

 As an example, consider the email addresses in our contacts data.
-Suppose that we want to extract the user names from all email addresses, i.e. remove the @domain.topdomain part.
+Suppose that we want to extract the user names from all email addresses, i.e., remove the @domain.topdomain part.
 First, we store all email addresses from the data in a new vector, and then we split them at the @ sign:

 emails <- contacts$Address[grepl(